libbitcoin/libbitcoin-system/doc/sphinx/crypto.rst

 Finally the whole byte array is encoded in base58 using :func:`encode_base58`.

 Bitcoin addresses are between 27-34 alphanumeric characters.
-The :class:`payment_address` represents a Bitcoin address.
+The :class:`payment_address` class represents a Bitcoin address.
 ::

     // Takes a raw private key, loads it using the elliptic_curve_key class,